lhossackucalgary/ENGO-500-2018/proposal-template.md

 -Technical Risk "Exposure to loss arising from activities such as design and engineering, manufacturing, technological processes and test procedures."
 Technical Risks:
 1. A User Interface (UI) that is not intuitive and is difficult to use.
-2. A malfunctioning or incomplete AI assistance system.
+2. A malfunctioning and/or unreliable AR assistance system due to the AR tech being very new and still in a developmental stage.
 3. A innefficient or ineffective routing system.
 4. The innability to integrate the different technical portions of our system into one fluid application.
+5.

 -Safety Risk
 1. Lack of information security on servers.
 2. Finished application that hinders worker safety.

 -Deadlines
 1. The project is not finished before major deadlines such as the Capstone Fair.

 -Losing people/knowledge
 1. Member(s) of our capstone group withdraws from the course.
-2. The supervisor of our capstone project withdraws.
+2. The supervisor of our capstone withdraws from the project.

 Risk mitigation
 -prototyping